Skip to main content

 Forum quote: "If a home asks you to make appointments, avoid them."

-Our analysis of 15,000+ UK care homes reveals what families lose by not asking these questions:
+Here's what families risk by not asking these questions:

 Let's watch Sarah use these questions during her first care home visit for her mother with dementia.